hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 The foundational APIs for the HPE GreenLake platform services are designed to enable IT administrators and IT operators to automate IT operations by **programmatically** managing users and resources in an HPE GreenLake platform **workspace**.

 > **Note:** A workspace is an identity and access management boundary.
+HPE GreenLake customers can organize their users, hardware and services into one or more workspaces.
 Users and resources must be in a workspace to be operated according to specific user permissions.

 For example, the current set of APIs for common platform services allows HPE GreenLake customers and partners to **programmatically** add users, add devices and associated subscriptions (licenses), track users’ activities and monitor the overall health of the managed services and devices in the workspace.